-They just don’t make them like the used to…sigh.
-The 80’s really were the best decade for Teen Movies.
-You just can’t beat the classics that combined John Hughes, The Brat Pack and the whole genre they inspired.
+They just don’t make them like they used to…sigh.
+The ’80s really were the best decade for teen movies.
+You just can’t beat the classics that combined John Hughes, The Brat Pack, and the whole genre they inspired.
 (You might also like to check out our list of favorite 80s books.)

-Also, to me these are “teen” movies, so you won’t see other classics from this decade that actually could be watched by a younger audience like Star Wars, E.T. or Back to the Future, for example.
-If your kids haven’t seen those yet, it’s time for a movie marathon weekend.
+Also, to me these are “teen” movies, so you won’t see other classics from this decade that actually could be watched by a younger audience like Star Wars, E.T., Adventures in Babysitting, or Raiders of the Lost Ark, for example.
+If your kids haven’t seen those yet however, it’s time for a 1980s movie marathon weekend.
 You’re seriously neglecting their cinematic education. 😉

 *Disclosure: This post includes affiliate links.
 We receive a small commission from purchases made by our readers.

-This is probably our number one.
+This is probably our number one 80s movie to watch with teens.
 There are so many great lines (Bueller.
 Bueller.
-Bueller.)
-And it touches upon so many great themes like young romance, friendship and making the most out of life.
+Bueller) in this comedy.
+And it touches upon so many great themes like young romance, friendship, and making the most out of life.
 It’s just good fun.
 It’s hard for any teenager not to fall in love with Ferris (and hope that he and Sloane got married!)
 We also love this “Save Ferris” t-shirt as a gift for the 80s movie lover.

 OK, we know that this movie has not aged well and the behavior is wrong.
 BUT, it does provide you with an excellent opportunity to have a discussion with your teens about appropriate behavior and how much times have changed.
 Just remember, there are a lot of unsavory scenes in it, so this might be better suited towards older teens.

+When you think about 80s movies to watch with teens, this one definitely is at the top of the list.
 Oh, Duckie.
 It hurts how much you loved Andie.
 This is one of John Hughes’ most classic love stories about a rich boy who falls in love with a girl on the other side of the tracks.
-There is a lot of heartbreak in this movie, but the themes are a little bit more digestable for teens of all ages.
+There is a lot of heartbreak in this movie, but the themes are a little bit more digestible for teens of all ages.

+This movie almost made me want to get Saturday detention.
 Your kids might have first been introduced to The Breakfast Club in Pitch Perfect when they sing “Don’t You, Forget About Me,” so it might be time to show them where that defiant hand in the air came from.
 This is another one that might be better for older teens.
 The Breakfast Club is a popular ’80s film that deals with edgy teen issues.
 Topics such as suicide, depression, social alienation, materialism, sex, and physical and emotional abuse are discussed openly.
 It can be an excellent opportunity to talk about these issues as a family.
-But everyone can relate to the letter written at the end by Anthony Michael Hall’s character signed by the nerd, the princess, the jock, the basket case, and the criminal.
+But everyone can relate to the letter written at the end by Anthony Michael Hall’s character, signed by the nerd, the princess, the jock, the basket case, and the criminal.
 And aren’t we a little bit of all of them?

 My teenagers cracked up when they heard this was the movie their dad used to watch with girls, but it only took them one viewing to fall in love with the music and start quoting, “Nobody puts Baby in the corner.”

 “Greetings and Salutations.”
-Before there were “Mean Girls” there was Heathers.
+Before there were “Mean Girls” there was Heathers, the scariest clique ever.
 There’s a reason this movie is still talked about to this day, more than 20 years after its release, and that’s because of its fantastic story, smart dialogue, dark humor, and amazing characters.
 It’s a must-watch so you can remember just how iconic this movie is.
 As Veronica would say, “How very.”

-Okay these weren’t exactly an 80’s movie, but it really feels like they should have been.
-Either way, they are definitely essential movies from past decades you should watch with your teen.
+Okay, these weren’t exactly 80’s movies, but it really feels like they should have been.
+Either way, they are essential movies from past decades you should watch with your teen.